 It is produced by the Healing Our Waters-Great Lakes Coalition, an association of more than 120 environmental and conservation groups.

-Here’s a quick look at what the coalition views as success stories in Indiana:
+Here’s a quick look at what the coalition views as success stories in New York:

-The benefits of these and other restoration projects help Indiana’s economy, according to a report by the Great Lakes Commission, an interstate public conservation agency.
+The benefits of these and many other restoration projects are vital economic assets for New York, according to a report by the Great Lakes Commission, an interstate public conservation agency.

 Restoration projects help preserve New York’s $600 million recreational boating industry and a multi-million dollar tourism industry in the New York Seaway Trail region, according to the commission.
 In addition, A Great lakes restoration projects could provide up to $19 million in shoreline property values, including $1.1 billion n the Buffalo metro area.